 - How much debt you have compared to your income

 Personal debt is a hot topic for many people in the United States, especially people who have more debt than money.
 Although the U.S. economy continues to experience steady growth, high interest rates are causing an increasing number of Americans to fall behind on their debt payments.
-While the U.S. personal bankruptcy laws are designed to help people get back on their feet, the laws also provide a way for people to get out from under mountains of debt.
+While the U.S. personal bankruptcy laws are designed to help people get back on their feet, the laws also provide a way for people to get out from under mountains of debt, and people like this bankruptcy attorney in Harrisburg PA can also help people during this stressful time.

 - New credit applications